A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Introduction

-As these foundation models grow larger and more powerful, they are still found grappling with following the user's instruction (explicit objective) and fulfilling the goals of being Helpful, Honest and Harmless (implicit objective), which attribute to the \textbf{\textit{misaligned}} next token prediction task used in the pre-training stage~\cite{leike2018scalableagentalignmentreward,askell2021general,superalignment}.
-Therefore, a typical post-training stage, known as preference optimization (e.g., Reinforcement Learning from Human Feedback, RLHF), is additionally performed at the response level to align pre-trained language models with the user’s intentions and ensure they remain helpful, honest, and harmless~\cite{ouyang2022training,safe-rlhf,sun2023aligninglargemultimodalmodels}.
+As these foundation models grow larger and more powerful, they are still found grappling with following the user's instruction (explicit objective) and fulfilling the goals of being Helpful, Honest and Harmless (implicit objective), which attribute to the \textbf{\textit{misaligned}} next token prediction task used in the pre-training stage~\cite{leike2018scalableagentalignmentreward,askell2021general,superalignment}. \del{Therefore, a typical post-training stage, known as preference optimization (e.g., Reinforcement Learning from Human Feedback, RLHF), is additionally performed at the instance level to align pre-trained language models with the user’s intentions and ensure they remain helpful, honest, and harmless} Therefore, a typical post-training pipeline is additionally performed to align pre-trained language models with the user's intentions.
+This pipeline generally begins with supervised fine-tuning (SFT)---often referred to as instruction tuning---to endow the model with basic instruction-following capabilities.
+Subsequently, a preference optimization stage (e.g., Reinforcement Learning from Human Feedback, RLHF) is applied at the instance level to ensure the models remain helpful, honest, and harmless~\cite{ouyang2022training,safe-rlhf,llava-rlhf}.
 RLHF first trains an explicit reward model on collected human preferences.
-Subsequently, RLHF fine-tunes the policy model (i.e., the LLM targeted for fine-tuning) with reinforcement learning (RL) algorithms (e.g., Proximal Policy Optimization(PPO;~\cite{ppo})) to output responses which can maximize the response reward rated by the reward model but not deviate too far from a reference model constrained by KL-divergence.
+Subsequently, RLHF fine-tunes the policy model (i.e., the LLM targeted for fine-tuning) with reinforcement learning (RL) algorithms (e.g., Proximal Policy Optimization (PPO;~\cite{ppo})) to output responses which can maximize the response reward rated by the reward model but not deviate too far from a reference model constrained by KL-divergence.
 Nevertheless, RLHF requires meticulous hyper-parameters tuning and extensive computational resource to maintain the RL training stability.
-Moreover, some research has identified several challenges associated with this explicit reward modeling, such as \text{\textit{reward hacking}}~\cite{ProblemsandLimitationsofRLHF}, \text{\textit{reward misspecification}}~\cite{RewardMisspecificationpan} and \text{\textit{out-of-distribution generalization}}~\cite{rewardidentification}.
+Moreover, some research has identified several challenges associated with this explicit reward modeling, such as \text{\textit{reward hacking}}~\cite{ProblemsandLimitationsofRLHF}, \text{\textit{reward misspecification}}~\cite{RewardMisspecificationpan} and \text{\textit{out-of-distribution (OOD) generalization}}~\cite{rewardidentification}.